fibo/fibo.github.io/_posts/2013-01-21-install-nodejs-without-sudo.md

 tags:
   - Node
 description: >
     This is a straightforward Node.js installation, just copy and paste the commands in your shell prompt.
-Root permissions are not required
+Root permissions are not required!
 ---

 <div class="alert alert-warning">The first and the last installation steps are necessary <strong>only</strong> during first installation.When you wish to upgrade to latest version, just repeat steps